Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

-Given any such cone $C_{ij}(s)$, split the cone into two parts $A_{ij}(s)$ and $B_{ij}(s)$ with boundaries formed by the surface of the cone and the hyperplane orthogonal to $\ell_{ij}$ passing through $m_{ij}$.
-Let $A_{ij}(s)$ be the resulting cone, and $B_{ij}(s)$ be the frustum.
-Then, the measure of centrality of $m_{ij}$ that we are using is the depth Equivalently, one can think of constructing $\hat d_{ij}(s)$ by projecting the data lying inside the cone $C_{ij}(s)$ onto $\ell_{ij}.$ Then $\hat d_{ij}(s)$ is the one dimensional Tukey depth of $m_{ij}$ among these projections.
+Given any such cone $C_{ij}(s)$, split the cone into two parts $A_{ij}(s)$ and $B_{ij}(s) = C_{ij}(s) \setminus A_{ij}(s)$ with $A_{ij}(s)$ being the ``top part'' of the cone, obtained by cutting $C_{ij}(s)$ along the hyperplane orthogonal to $\ell_{ij}$ passing through $m_{ij}$.
+We sometimes also call these two type of sets $A$-sets (cones themselves) and $B$-sets (frustums).
+By convention, we consider the boundary between $A_{ij}(s)$ and $B_{ij}(s)$ to be part of $A_{ij}(s)$ but not of $B_{ij}(s)$ in order to make the two sets disjoint.
+Then, the measure of centrality of $m_{ij}$ that we are using is the depth where, as in the one-dimensional case, $F_n$ denotes the empirical measure, such that $F_n(A)$ is the proportion of the data falling into $A \subset \R^d$.
+Equivalently, one can think of constructing $\hat d_{ij}(s)$ by projecting the data lying inside the cone $C_{ij}(s)$ onto $\ell_{ij}.$ Then $\hat d_{ij}(s)$ is the one dimensional Tukey depth of $m_{ij}$ among these projections, again with respect to the improper empirical (sub)distribution.

-Finally, we choose the tip randomly according to a distribution $G_{i,j}(s)$ along the axis of symmetry $\ell_{ij}$.
-(We will comment below on ways to choose $G_{i,j}$.)
-The DQF $\hat q_{ij}(\delta)$ is then defined as the quantile function of the distribution of the random depths with respect to $G_{i,j}(s)$ (conditional on $X_1,\ldots,X_n$), i.e.
+Finally, we choose the tip randomly according to a distribution $G_{ij}(s)$ along the axis of symmetry $\ell_{ij}$.
+(Choosing $G_{ij}$ is discussed in \ref{adaptive}.)
+The DQF $\hat q_{ij}(\delta)$ is then defined as the quantile function of the distribution of the random depths with respect to $G_{ij}(s)$, i.e.